Suicide of Ryan Halligan

-Ryan Patrick Halligan (December 18, 1989 – October 7, 2003) was an American student who died by suicide at the age of 13 after being bullied by his classmates in person and cyber-bullying online.
+Ryan Patrick Halligan (December 18, 1989 – October 7, 2003) was an American student who died by suicide at age 13 after being bullied by his classmates both in-person and online.
 According to the Associated Press, Halligan was repeatedly sent homophobic instant messages, and was "threatened, taunted and insulted incessantly".

-His father, John P. Halligan, a former IBM engineer, subsequently lobbied for laws to be passed in Vermont to improve how schools address bullying and suicide prevention.
-He has also given speeches at schools in other states about the story of his son.
+Halligan's father, John P. Halligan, a former IBM engineer, subsequently lobbied for laws to be passed in Vermont to improve how schools address bullying and suicide prevention.
+John has also given speeches at schools in other states about the story of his son.

-Halligan's case has been cited by legislators in various states proposing legislation to curb cyber-bullying.
+Halligan's case has been cited by legislators in various states proposing legislation to curb cyberbullying.
 In Vermont, laws were subsequently enacted to address the cyberbullying problem and the risk of teen suicides, in response.
 In 2008, his suicide and its causes were examined in a segment of the PBS Frontline television program entitled "Growing Up Online."
-His suicide has also been referenced in many other news stories on bullying.
+Halligan's suicide has also been referenced in many other news stories on bullying.

 Biography

 Early life

 Halligan was born on December 18, 1989, in Poughkeepsie, New York, the son of John P. and Kelly Halligan.
 His family moved to Essex Junction, Vermont, where Halligan attended Hiawatha Elementary School and, later, Albert D. Lawton Middle School.

-He was described by his father as a "gentle, very sensitive soul," who experienced some developmental delays affecting speech and physical coordination in his early school years.
-Although he overcame those difficulties by the fourth grade, "He still struggled; school was never easy to him, but he always showed up with a smile on his face, eager to do his best," said his father.
+Halligan was described by his father as a "gentle, very sensitive soul," who experienced some developmental delays affecting speech and physical coordination in his early school years.
+Although Halligan overcame those difficulties by the fourth grade, "[h]e still struggled; school was never easy to him, but he always showed up with a smile on his face, eager to do his best," said his father.

 Bullying

 2000–2001

-When Halligan was in 5th grade, he started to suffer bullying at the hands of a group of students at his school because of his learning disorder, his passion for music (drums and guitar), and his love for drama.
-His father said that when Halligan told him he was being picked on, his initial response was to ignore the boys, as they were just bullying him with words.
-The family later said in a short documentary that Halligan enrolled in counseling, with little success.
-After that he moved up to middle school, where the bullying continued when Halligan was in 7th grade.
+When Halligan was in the fifth grade, he started to suffer bullying at the hands of a group of classmates because of his learning disorder, passion for music (drums and guitar), and love for drama.
+Halligan's father said that when Halligan told him he was being picked on, his initial response was to ignore the boys, as they were just bullying Halligan with words.
+His family later said in a short documentary that Halligan enrolled in counseling, with little success.
+After that he moved up to middle school, where the bullying continued when Halligan was in the seventh grade.